reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 **The basic building block of ElastiCache is the cluster**.
 A cluster can have one or more nodes.
 Each node runs an instance of the Redis cache engine software.
 Please refer [AWS ElastiCache User Guide](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/WhatIs.html) for more details.

+## Spring Cloud AWS For Caching

+Spring Cloud AWS integrates the Amazon ElastiCache service into the Spring unified caching abstraction providing a cache manager based on the memcached and Redis protocols.
+The caching support for Spring Cloud AWS provides its own memcached implementation for ElastiCache and uses Spring Data Redis for Redis caches.

 ## Configuring Dependencies for Spring Cloud AWS